 You may need a java jolt on the road, but steer clear of the bottled frappuccinos in the refrigerated section of convenience stores.
 These small 13-ounce bottles pack almost two times the recommended daily intake of sugar, and almost 50 grams of carbs.
 That’s a lot of bad calories to take in just in liquid form.
 Head over to the actual coffee instead, and maybe flavor with a little bit of sweetened creamer for a mocha fix.

 Cheetos Crunchy (21 pieces): 150 calories, 10 g fat, 1.5 g saturated fat, 13 g carbohydrates, 1 g sugar, 1 g protein

 Anything that ends in “tos” is usually a no-no at convenience stores, and original Cheetos are no different.
 They are the perfect storm of salt and fat, and the ingredients list contains several questionable additives, including MSG, artificial flavors, and artificial colors.
 And sticking to the serving size is tough; the processed ingredients ensure you will down the whole bag before you can wipe the orange gunk from your fingers.
-If you love chips, don’t miss our helpful guide of 35 Most-Popular Chips in America—Ranked!

 The 10 Best Gas Station Foods

 Luckily, even the most mainstream convenience stores today stock at least a few healthy options.
 As we become more health conscious as a society, it’s increasingly in their best interest— even if you do have to sift through the Doritos and M&Ms to find them.
 Stick to these 10 lighter options so you don’t pack on the pounds from your busy, on-the-go lifestyle.